H-LSAMP Scholars Program

 Broad, Integrated Knowledge & Intellectual Skills:

-Interdisciplinary seminars; Common Experience events; Science Café film and book discussion group: G.O.A.L. group-oriented achievement and learning activities
+Interdisciplinary seminars; Science Café film and book discussion group: G.O.A.L. group-oriented achievement and learning activities

 High Impact Learning: